-- 4.01 A person who experiences harassment is encouraged to make it known to the harasser that the behaviour is unwelcome, offensive and contrary to this policy. - 4.02 If confronting the harasser is not possible, or if the harassment continues after confronting the harasser, the complainant/ victim should seek the advice of the executive director/general manager. - 4.03 If any of the affected parties (complainant/ victim, respondent/ harasser) are young persons under 18 years old, then they must be represented at all times by an adviser as per OSA Discipline Policy 9.0.
-If the victim is a youth, their parent or legal guardian may file a complaint pursuant to this policy. - 4.04 The Executive Director/ General Manager shall inform the complainant/ victim or their adviser of the following: - the options for pursuing an informal resolution of the complaint, including voluntary mediation; - the right to lay a formal written complaint under this policy when an informal resolution is inappropriate or not feasible; - the confidentiality provisions of this policy; - the right to be represented by an adviser of their choice at any stage of the complaint process;
+- 4.01 A person who experiences harassment is encouraged to make it known to the harasser that the behavior is unwelcome, offensive and contrary to this Policy. - 4.02 If confronting the harasser is not possible, or if after confronting the harasser the harassment continues, the complainant/victim should seek the advice of the Harassment Officer.

-- the right to withdraw from any further action in connection with the complaint at any stage of the process (even though the Club may continue to investigate the complaint and - Other avenues of recourse include the right to file a complaint with the Ontario Soccer Association or the Ontario Human Rights Tribunal or, where appropriate, to contact the police and have them lay a formal charge under the Criminal Code. - The Executive Director/ General Manager has a legal duty to report any reasonable suspicion of child abuse to the Police or a Child Protection Agency. - 4.05 After the complainant/ victim has been advised of their rights and options and provided satisfactory evidence of the harassment, they must advise how they wish to proceed based on the following options: - (i) The complainant/ victim decides not to pursue any remedial action; - (ii) The complainant/victim chooses to pursue an informal resolution of the complaint; - (iii) The complainant/ victim decides to lay a formal written complaint to be investigated and resolved by Safe Sport Canada or - (iv) The Complainant/ victim chooses to pursue other remedial options such as: - filing a complaint with the OSA pursuant to their Harassment Policy - filing a claim with the Ontario Human Rights Tribunal; - filing a police report.
+- 4.03 If any of the affected parties (complainant/victim, respondent/harasser) are young persons who are less than 18 years old, then they must be represented at all times by an adviser as per OSA Discipline Policy 9.0.
+If the victim is a youth, then their parent or legal guardian may file a complaint pursuant to this Policy. - 4.04 The Harassment Officer shall inform the complainant/victim or their adviser of: - the options for pursuing an informal resolution of the complaint, including voluntary mediation; - the right to lay a formal written complaint under this Policy when an informal resolution is inappropriate or not feasible; - the confidentiality provisions of this Policy; - the right to be represented by an adviser of their choice at any stage of the complaint process; - the right to withdraw from any further action in connection with the complaint at any stage of the process (even though the Club may continue to investigate the complaint; and - other avenues of recourse, including the right to file a complaint with the Ontario Soccer Association, the Ontario Human Rights Tribunal, or, where appropriate, to contact the police and have them lay a formal charge under the Criminal Code. - 4.05 After the complainant/ victim has been advised of their rights and options, and provided satisfactory evidence of the harassment to the Harassment Officer, they must advise the Harassment Officer how they wish to proceed based on the following options: - i.
+The complainant/ victim decides not to pursue any remedial action; - ii.
+The complainant/victim chooses to pursue an informal resolution of the complaint; - iii.
+The complainant/victim decides to lay a formal written complaint to be investigated and resolved by the Club; or - iv.
+The Complainant/ victim chooses to pursue other remedial options such as: - filing a complaint with the OSA pursuant to their Harassment Policy - filing a claim with the Ontario Human Rights Tribunal; - filing a police report.